England to be broadcast in black and white for 25 seconds to honour Kick It Out's 25th anniversary

 Steve Smith, Sky Sports' Director of Content and Production, said: "Over the past 25 years, the Kick it Out campaign has been instrumental in changing the landscape of English football.
 Having supported them all the way, we're delighted to be able to help celebrate this landmark moment in such a unique way."

-The fixture is broadcast on Sky Sports Main Event, coverage begins at 7pm.
+The fixture is broadcast on Sky Sports Main Event, coverage begins at 7pm on Tuesday.

-A limited number of tickets remain on sale for the fixture, please visit theFA.com/tickets for more information.
+A limited number of tickets remain on sale for the fixture - visit theFA.com/tickets for more information.